Early modern Britain: English Civil War

 The English Civil War consisted of a series of armed conflicts and political machinations that took place between Parliamentarians (known as Roundheads) and Royalists (known as Cavaliers) between 1642 and 1651.
 The first (1642–1646) and second (1648–1649) civil wars pitted the supporters of King Charles I against the supporters of the Long Parliament, while the third war (1649–1651) saw fighting between supporters of King Charles II and supporters of the Rump Parliament.
 The Civil War ended with the Parliamentary victory at the Battle of Worcester on 3 September 1651.
 The Diggers were a group begun by Gerrard Winstanley in 1649 who attempted to reform the existing social order with an agrarian lifestyle based upon their ideas for the creation of small egalitarian rural communities.
 They were one of a number of nonconformist dissenting groups that emerged around this time.

 The Arrival of William III by Sir James Thornhill.
 William III landed in England on 5 November (Guy Fawkes Night) 1688.

 The English Interregnum was the period of parliamentary and military rule in the land occupied by modern-day England and Wales after the English Civil War.
 It began with the regicide of Charles I in 1649 and ended with the restoration of Charles II in 1660.

 Protectorate 1653–1660

 The Civil War led to the trial and execution of Charles I, the exile of his son Charles II, and the replacement of the English monarchy with first the Commonwealth of England (1649–1653) and then with The Protectorate (1653–1659), under the personal rule of Oliver Cromwell.
-Upon his death, his son took over, but proved a weak ruler with very little support.
+Upon his death, his ill-prepared son Richard Cromwell took over, with very little support.
 The military and religious elements that supported Cromwell began disputing with each other.